-The Real Estate Sustainability Accounting Standard issued by the Sustainability Accounting Standards Board ("SASB") (now the Value Reporting Foundation) outlines the disclosure topics and accounting metrics for the real estate industry.
+The Real Estate Sustainability Accounting Standard issued by the Sustainability Accounting Standards Board ("SASB") (now maintained by the International Sustainability Standards Board under the International

+Financial Reporting Standards Foundation) outlines the disclosure topics and accounting metrics for the real estate industry.
 The energy and water management metrics that best correlate with our industry include total energy consumed ("Total Energy Consumption") and total water withdrawn ("Total Water Consumption").
 The energy and water data we use is collected and reviewed by third-parties who compile the data from property utility statements.

-Beginning in 2015, we contracted with a third-party to provide further verification of our energy and water consumption data.
-The charts below detail our Total Energy Consumption and Total Water Consumption for 2018 through 2020, the last three fiscal years for which data is available(1).
-The declines in Total Energy Consumption and Total Water Consumption for 2020 reflect the significant decrease in occupancy at our hotels as a result of the COVID-19 pandemic:
+The charts below detail our third party verified Total Energy Consumption and Total Water Consumption for 2019 through 2021, the last three fiscal years for which data is available(1).
+The declines in Total Energy Consumption and Total Water Consumption for 2020 reflect the significant decrease in occupancy at our hotels as a result of the COVID-19 pandemic, while the increases in 2021 reflect the return of business: